hampus-altvall/warehouse/README.md

 `$ sbt compile`
 `$ sbt "run --inventory-path /path/to/inventory.json --products-path /path/to/products.json"`

+## Deploy jar to docker image
+Loads `inventory.json` and `product.json` from `src/main/resources`.
+Replace these files if you want to boot the app using a different inventory and products.

+`$ sudo docker build -t warehouse .`

+`$ sudo docker run warehouse`

 ## Deploy jar locally and run
 Optional, clean up old builds: